SethSmigelski/jump-links-block/readme.txt

 6. Published Horizontal Jump Links with sticky navigation showing the Active Link Indicator.

 == Changelog ==

+= 2.0.1 =
+* TWEAK: To avoid the bottom of horizontal link "buttons" from ever being cut off when the menu is collapsed, the styling has been finetuned to include a defined line-height for list items.

 = 2.0.0 =
 * FEATURE: **Sticky Positioning:** Keep your table of contents visible while users scroll.
 Includes a "Top Offset" slider to clear sticky headers, a "Jump Offset" slider to ensure that the sticky header does not cover the heading text, and a "Disable on Mobile" toggle to preserve screen space on small devices.